dsoftwareinc/wiwik/docs/deployment/local-dev.md

     ```

-5. In order to use search functionality, your database should be postgres.
+5. To use search functionality, your database should be postgres.
 You
    can run a local container with
    postgres: `docker-compose up db`, it will create a local directory from where
    you run it with postgres data.
 Postgres